RKI-ZBS/bead-based_multiplex/README.md

 This repository is distributed under the [MIT License](LICENSE).
 If you use this code or data, please cite:

-> Surtees et al. *Differentiation between mpox infection and MVA immunization by a novel machine learning–supported serological multiplex assay*, **\[Under Revision]**
+> Surtees, R., Treindl, F., Akhmedova, S., Beslic, D. et al. *Machine learning-supported framework for the classification of mpox infection and MVA immunization from multiplexed serology data*, **\[Under Revision]**